 The French cuff, our most formal cuff choice, is a foldover style that requires cufflinks.
 A must for black-tie occasions, they're a bit too formal for most modern workplaces -- unless you're a senior-level exec in a formal office.
 First years may want to wait for a few promotions before breaking them out.Specs: 2 5/8", Buttons: None, Interlining construction matched to collar, Cufflinks NOT included.

 Short Sleeves / Plain Hem

 The short sleeve plain hem is a simple plain hem without a cuff.
 Length and width settings for the short sleeve can be configured in My Blueprints

 The placket is the strip of fabric running down the center-front of the shirt containing the button holes.
-Ratio offers two placket options.
+Ratio offers four placket options.